bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

            vpc_control_subnet_info.subnets | length == 0
     ```

-    The task will fail the molecule testing if no AWS subnet is found.
+    The following task will create the EC2 instance that is used by molecule to
+    run the tests.

      ```yaml
       - name: Create EC2 Instance